ambera-dev/dots/polybar/README.md

 # Polybar configurations
 Here are the polybar configurations I have made.
-The one I use generally is Glass.
+The one I use generally is Glass, and it is the one used in my NixOS configuration by default.
 ## Glass
 The fonts required for this bar are [Nanum Gothic](https://fonts.google.com/specimen/Nanum+Gothic) and [Iosevka Nerd](https://www.nerdfonts.com/font-downloads).
 The background is semi-transparent, so a composite manager such as [xcompmgr](https://github.com/freedesktop/xcompmgr) may be needed.
 #### Previews: